Hair Loss in Women – A Guide

 Minoxidil is the only medically-proven hair loss treatment suitable for women that has been shown to regrow hair and stop female pattern hair loss.
 Whilst it is licensed by the MHRA and approved by its US counterpart, the FDA for the treatment of genetic hair loss in both men and women, minoxidil is also known to be effective for other hair loss conditions.

-Our tailored hair loss treatment plans also feature hair regrowth boosters, like the HairMax LaserComb, help to boost the efficiency of the minoxidil, and Belgravia’s exclusive Hair Vitalics supplements which ensure your hair gets all the nutrients it needs to grow back thick and healthy.
+Our tailored hair loss treatment courses also feature hair regrowth boosters, like the HairMax LaserComb, help to boost the efficiency of the minoxidil, and Belgravia’s exclusive Hair Vitalics supplements which ensure your hair gets all the nutrients it needs to grow back thick and healthy.

 Other Hair Loss Conditions: